Claudia was livid.

 When you’re open to listening with an open heart and making a request from love…

-You’ll get more honesty in return instead of defense and telling you what you want to hear.
+You’ll get more honesty in return instead of defensiveness and telling you what you want to hear.

 Claudia could see that if she made the request to talk about their finances with love instead of hardness and blame…